dgiel/romanWatch/README.md

 📖 Educational Context

 This code is part of a broader pedagogical approach to engineering and physics.
-It aligns with the concepts discussed in the "Brückenkurs Physik" (Bridging Course Physics) – focusing on making complex statics and kinematics accessible through hands-on coding and visualization.
+It aligns with the concepts discussed in the "Brückenkurs Physik" (physik.hier-im-netz.de) – focusing on making physical concepts accessible through hands-on activities.

 🤝 Contributing

 Contributions are welcome!
 Whether it’s optimizing the physics engine, improving the UI, or adding new numeral systems – feel free to fork and submit a pull request.

 ⚖️ License

 This project is licensed under the Creative Commons Attribution 4.0 International (CC-BY 4.0).